Data Intellect

 ECR stores your Docker images and makes them accessible for ECS deployment.
 Create a repository for versions of your container image.

-to define the environment your application needs, ensuring necessary dependencies and ports are exposed.
+Use a Dockerfile to define the environment your application needs, ensuring necessary dependencies and ports are exposed.

 $ docker build -t my-app:latest ./Dockerfile